 Cardio-oncology (the cardiovascular care of cancer patients and cancer survivors) has emerged as a new discipline in medicine.
 Cardio-oncology is the partnership of cardiologists and medical and radiation oncologists who combine their knowledge to help protect the heart and blood vessels of people undergoing cancer treatment.
 Cardio-oncologists can offer valuable advice allowing both the cancer and the subsequent heart issues to be treated simultaneously and safely.

 Our goal with this website is to update cancer patients and cancer survivors about the risk of heart disease, highlighting the important steps that cancer survivors can take to decrease their risk of subsequent heart diseases.
-Early and aggressive efforts of reduce cardiac risk factors through lifestyle modification and/or with medical therapy represent the most important intervention.
-In particular, as each patient has unique risk of heart disease, owing to specific cancer types and treatments, and so we advocate a personalized approach to patient care.
+Early and aggressive efforts of reducing cardiac risk factors through lifestyle modification and/or with medical therapy represent the most important intervention.
+In particular, each patient has unique risk of heart disease, owing to specific cancer types and treatments, and so we advocate a personalized approach to patient care.